-The University reported investments totaling \$4,682,010 at June 30, 2016, in the SBA Debt Service Accounts.
+The University reported investments totaling \$4,704,359 at June 30, 2017, in the SBA Debt Service Accounts.
 These investments are used to make debt service payments on bonds issued by the State Board of Education for the benefit of the University.
-The University's investments consist of United States Treasury securities, with maturity dates of six months or less, and are reported at fair value.
-The University relies on policies developed by the SBA for managing interest rate risk or credit risk for these accounts.
-Disclosures for the SBA Debt Service Accounts are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.
+The University's investments consist of United States Treasury securities, with maturity dates of 6 months or less, and are reported at fair value.
+The University relies on policies developed by the SBA for managing interest rate risk and credit risk for these accounts.
+Disclosures for the Debt Service Accounts are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.